 We have a separate staff library for teaching resources, a community library with books on parenting and child development and collections of specialist books in our upper school departments.

-Check out our Raphael House Books website for those wanting help choosing books for their children to read or further reading for themselves to support their growing awareness of anthroposophy and Steiner education: http://raphaelhousebooks.weebly.com/
+Check out our Raphael House Books website for those wanting help choosing books for their children to read or further reading for themselves. http://raphaelhousebooks.weebly.com/